Danel Capital⎢Technicals Score (over 700 Data Points)⎢Trading Data (Europe & USA)

 What are similar data types to Trading Data?

 Trading Data is similar to Stock Market Data, Alternative Data, ESG Data, Merger & Acquisition Data, and Proprietary Market Data.
-These data categories are commonly used for Hedge Funds and Trading Data analytics.
+These data categories are commonly used for Hedge Funds and Investing.